Information to Provide

 10. If so, what is/are the likely source(s) of the bleeding? [ ] vaginal wall [ ] outside of cervix [ ] cervical canal [ ] uterus

-For how long is this bleeding expected to last?
+11. For how long was this bleeding expected to last?
 (For example, the scraping of a Pap smear may be followed by a day or so of spotting.) ______ days

 Other Articles Gynecological Procedures and Jewish Law